samuelthomas2774/nxapi/README.md

 nxapi includes an Electron app, which can be downloaded [here](https://github.com/samuelthomas2774/nxapi/releases).
 The app can be used to:

-- Login to a Nintendo Account, both for the Nintendo Switch Online app and Parental Controls app.
+- Login to a Nintendo Account, both for the Nintendo Switch Online app and Parental Controls app
     - This will open the Nintendo Account login page in the app, just like signing into Nintendo's own apps.
+    - The Nintendo Account authorisation page can be opened in a browser by holding <kbd>Shift</kbd> while pressing add account.
     - Accounts are shared with the nxapi command line interface.
-- Share Nintendo Switch presence to Discord.
+- Share Nintendo Switch presence to Discord
     - Using a custom presence URL or a friend's presence is supported.
     - Using the authenticated user's presence is not supported, as this is no longer available from the API ([#1](https://github.com/samuelthomas2774/nxapi/issues/1)).
-- Showing notifications for friend presences.
+- Showing notifications for friend presences
     - Multiple users can be selected.
-- Access game-specific services.
+- Access game-specific services
     - These will be opened in the app.

 ![Screenshot of the app](resources/app.png)